-All of the Named Executive Officers, with the exception of Mr. Mansouri, were participants in the Mexico SAT Incentive Program during fiscal 2013.
-The short-term and long-term components of the Mexico SAT Incentive Program compensation earned for fiscal year 2013 by each of such Named Executive Officers is shown in the "Non-equity Incentive Plan Compensation" column of the

-"Summary Compensation Table."
+All of the Named Executive Officers, with the exception of Mr. Ong, were participants in the Mexico SAT Incentive Program during fiscal 2015.
+The short-term and long-term components of the Mexico SAT Incentive Program compensation earned for fiscal year 2015 by each of such Named Executive Officers is shown in the "Non-equity Incentive Plan Compensation" column of the "Summary Compensation Table."
 Each of such Named Executive Officers will receive a CAB bonus provided that the five-and-a-half year cumulative operating income threshold is achieved.
 Information concerning the potential CAB bonus amounts is shown in the "Grant of Plan Based Awards Table."

 Benefits and Perquisites.
 Benefits and perquisites are designed to attract and retain key employees.
 Currently, the Named Executive Officers are eligible to participate in benefit plans available to all employees, including the Company's 401(k) Plan, Employee Stock Purchase Plan, medical, dental, and vision health insurance plans and life and long-term disability insurance plans.
 The 401(k) Plan, Employee Stock Purchase Plan and the medical, dental and vision plans require each participant to pay a contributory amount.
 The Company has elected to pay amounts contributed to medical, dental and vision health insurance plans and life and long-term disability insurance plans on behalf of the Named Executive Officers.
 In addition, the Company maintains an executive medical reimbursement plan under which the Named Executive Officers receive reimbursement for out-of-pocket expenses not covered by their health insurance plans.
-The Company also provides a discretionary matching contribution to its 401(k) Plan for participating employees, including the Named Executive Officers.
-For matching contribution amounts, see the Summary Compensation Table and related footnotes.
-Employee individual plan contributions are subject to the maximum contribution allowed by the Internal Revenue Service.
-The Company also leases automobiles or provides an auto allowance to each of the Named Executive Officers.
+Employee individual plan contributions are subject to the maximum contribution allowed by the Internal Revenue Code.
+The Company also leases automobiles for or provides an auto allowance to each of the Named Executive Officers.

 The Company maintains a Nonqualified Deferred Compensation Plan (the "Deferred Compensation Plan") that is unfunded for federal tax purposes and allows the Named Executive Officers and a select group of other managers or highly compensated employees (as designated by the Compensation Committee) to defer a specified percentage of certain compensation, including salary, bonuses and commissions.
-The Deferred Compensation Plan also allows the Company to make discretionary contributions and matching contributions on behalf of eligible participants.
 Distributions may be made in a lump sum (or in installments if elected in accordance with the terms of the Deferred Compensation Plan) upon termination of employment, disability, a specified withdrawal date or death.
 Additional information about this plan is summarized below under the heading "Nonqualified Deferred Compensation."